LucasS-Goncalves/space-tourism/README.md

 <h2>//EN//</h2>

 <p>This is the Space Tourism project.
-This is a project about space tourism, where you can see destinations, the crews and technologies used.
+This is a project about space tourism, where you can see the destinations, the crew and technologies used.
 I built this project using Angular, Typescript, HTML and CSS.</p>

 <p>The project is responsive!</p>